-So today we’re going to be talking Math, and a BIG TRICK you can use to make your time on the ACT Math a little less stressful.
+ACT studying making you a little groggy?
+Here’s something to help you perk up: in this post, we’re going to be talking ACT math tricks.
+In particular, a BIG TRICK you can use to make your time on the ACT Math a little less stressful.

-You may know backsolving by another name: Plug n’ Pray.
-But if you know what you’re doing, there’s no prayer necessary while performing this simple ACT trick.
-Let’s get started with this short, simple, yet valuable lesson.
+You may know backsolving by another name.
+But no matter what you call it, performing this ACT math trick is crucial to getting your Math scores up.
+So let’s get started with this short, simple, and valuable lesson.

-In the smallest of nutshells, backsolving is plugging in possible answer choices into an equation to find the correct answer.
+In short?
+Backsolving is plugging possible answer choices into an equation to find the correct answer.

 Here’s where the trick comes in.
-On the ACT Math Test you will have five possible answer choices.
-Even if they’re not listed from smallest to largest, find the number that falls in-between the other options.
+On the ACT Math Test, you will have five possible answer choices.
+Find the number that falls in the middle of the other options.
 Plug that number in.
 If that’s the answer, great.
 Next question!
 But if not, you’ve automatically eliminated another 2/5 possible answer choices.
+Why two, and not just one?
 Here’s a simple example:

 6x = 60 What is the value of x?

 If we plug in 8, we get 48, which is lower than sixty.
 That means answer choices A and B are also incorrect, as they also result in answers less than sixty.
 From that point we only have to backsolve D and E to realize that the correct answer is D, 10.

 Though the problems you will encounter on the ACT Math test will be significantly more difficult than ‘6x=10 What is the value of X?,’ The same trick applies in all questions where you can backsolve.